mah0001/metadata-editor-docs-v2/intro_metadata_creation.md

 Standard-compliant metadata can be produced and edited through three main approaches: **using a Metadata Editor** software application, **programmatically** using a language like R or Python, or through **other metadata-enabled software** applications.
 Each approach offers distinct advantages depending on the level of automation, user expertise, and the specific type of data being documented.

-## Using a Metadata Editor
+## Using a metadata editor

 A metadata editor is a specialized software application designed to facilitate the creation, editing, and management of structured metadata in a user-friendly manner.
 This approach is particularly beneficial for non-programmers and for data types that require significant manual curation, such as microdata.

-The Metadata Editor provides an intuitive environment for documenting various types of data, including indicators, geographic datasets, microdata, and scripts.
+The World Bank Metadata Editor provides an intuitive environment for documenting various types of data, including indicators, geographic datasets, microdata, and scripts.
 Users begin by selecting the relevant data type and choosing from predefined metadata templates based on internationally recognized standards.
 The Metadata Editor then automatically generates metadata entry forms tailored to the chosen template, allowing users to input metadata systematically.

 Key features of the Metadata Editor include: